Bruce Cochrane

 Press Molded

 The use of plaster press molds has allowed me to think about form beyond the symmetry and altered symmetry of the wheel.
-One, two and three part molds are made from clay models which are profiled using flat wooden templates.
+One, two and three part plaster molds are taken from clay models.
 Slabs of clay are pressed onto the plaster molds.
-These pressed forms are then completed with thrown elements such as feet, collars, lips and raised details.
+These pressed forms are then completed with the addition of thrown elements such as feet, collars, lips and raised details.
 This combination of technique offers many variations and endless possibilities.

 Lidded Forms